min2ha/ukwa-site/content/target/52739/index.en.md

   "subject": "IT Collection"
 }

-# Digital Preservation for the Arts, Social Sciences, and Humanities (DPASSH) 2017

 DPASSH 2017 is the second ‘Digital Preservation for the Arts, Social Sciences, and Humanities’ conference and is a collaboration between the Sussex Humanities Lab and the Digital Repository of Ireland, and co-sponsored by The Digital Arts and Humanities PhD Program.